EkanshdeepGupta/mini-ool-interpreter/README.md

 # MiniOOL

 MiniOOL is a toy programming language which is described at [MiniOOL Syntax And Semantics](MiniOOL-Syntax-And-Semantics.pdf).
 This project is an implementation of a MiniOOL interpreter as part of the CSCI-GA.3110-001 Honors Programming Languages Course by [Patrick Cousot](https://cs.nyu.edu/~pcousot/) in Fall 2020.
+Check out the [report](Ekanshdeep_Gupta_Report.pdf) for a more detailed summary of the code base.

 # Build